The teams of the future are working asynchronously. They're dispersed geographically, working remotely, and primarily connecting digitally.

 1) Approach Communication as Pen-Pals

-In an asynchronous environment, think of your interactions with geographically dispersed teammates as an ongoing exchange, much like thoughtful correspondence between pen pals.
-If you have experience crafting detailed letters or writing comprehensive emails to someone who is not immediately available, you are well-prepared for this communication style.
-The key is to share your full message without expecting immediate affirmation or real-time dialogue before continuing your request.
+In an asynchronous remote environment, consider your interactions with remote teammates as a continuous exchange, similar to exchanging thoughtful letters with pen pals.
+If you're familiar with writing detailed letters or comprehensive emails to someone who isn't available right away, you're well-equipped for this type of communication.
+The main point is to communicate your message fully without anticipating immediate responses or real-time interaction before proceeding with your request.

 Your goal in each communication will be to frame your piece in a way that allows them to give a full-bodied response the next time they are online and able.

-You probably won't get responses right away, and if you do, consider it the exception rather than the rule.
+You probably won't receive responses immediately, and if you do, consider it the exception rather than the norm.
 Accept that you won't be available at the same time, and this way, everyone's schedule is mutually respected.

 2) Get To Know Your Team's Schedule

-You may become used to receiving the answers you need while you are out at dinner, or know that you will typically wake up to a full inbox of information and task updates every morning.
+You may become accustomed to receiving the answers you need while dining out, or expect to wake up to a full inbox of information and task updates each morning.

 Even within the same country, your entire team may not all be on the same schedule.
 Some may be a few hours offset from the others.
 Learning schedules can help you coordinate with everyone more effectively, and possibly even catch a few when they are online.